heslabs/soc-amba-axi/01_AMBA_Overview/README.md

 ---
 ### System diagram of an SoC with multiple AXI interfaces
+* There are only two AXI interface types, manager and subordinate.
+These interface types are symmetrical.
+* All AXI connections are between manager interfaces and subordinate interfaces.
+* AXI interconnect interfaces contain the same signals, which makes integration of different IP relatively simple.

 <img src="https://github.com/user-attachments/assets/ba59cdfa-7dd1-4cf7-a4df-6851de14c91a" width=700>

 ---
 ### System diagram of an SoC with multiple AXI/CHI interfaces

 <img src="https://github.com/user-attachments/assets/6ac32bc2-760f-4fed-9a89-0c31d3bac235" width=700>

 ---